kamaljeetsingh14/Weather-Prediction/README.md

 6. Baseline Mean Absolute Error
 We must first set a baseline, a reasonable metric that we want to outperform using our model, before we can make and assess any predictions using our machine learning model to forecast the weather.
-We should try an alternative model or acknowledge that machine learning is not a good fit for our situation if our model cannot improve from the starting point.
+We should try an alternative model or acknowledge that our current model is not a good fit for our situation if our model cannot improve from the starting point.

 7.Now using machine learning to predict the weather We will develop a Random Forest algorithm that can carry out both the classification and regression tasks.